pratham1916/The-Return-Journey-Assignment/README.md

-# the Return Journey (Frontend Developer Coding Assignment)
+# The Return Journey (Frontend Developer Coding Assignment)

 I built a React application that efficiently displays and filters a list of items.
 By focusing on optimization techniques and state management, I ensured smooth performance and responsiveness.